John-R-Wallace-NOAA/JRWToolBox/README.md

 Note the use of the raw GitHub, see: http://rawgit.com/

-Install the entire package with:
+Install or upgrade the package with:

     devtools::install_github("John-R-Wallace/R-ToolBox")